67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 Answer: 1997.

-The guess is 1998 because the US release was September 1998 as Sorcerer’s Stone.
-The UK first edition of Harry Potter and the Philosopher’s Stone released on June 26, 1997, in a print run of only 500 copies.
-Those now sell for over £100,000 at auction.
+Teams default to 1998, because the US release landed in September 1998 as Sorcerer’s Stone.
+The UK first edition, Harry Potter and the Philosopher’s Stone, actually came out June 26, 1997, in a print run of only 500 copies.
+Those now go for over £100,000 at auction.

 60. In what year did the Berlin Wall fall?
 (Medium)